The debate about the mind–body connection has been around for millennia.

 MBT has been gradually recognized as an effective add-on treatment to traditional approaches for improving physical and mental health outcomes.

 Research in the field of genomics has shed light on the relationship between gene expression and emotional states.

 Similarly, studies in neuroimaging and neurophysiology have examined the connections and pathways between emotions and thoughts (Muehsam et al., 2017).

-The diagram above illustrates how MBT work, including top-down and bottom-up pathways.
+The diagram above illustrates how MBT works, including top-down and bottom-up pathways.

-Bottom-up interventions centered on breathing and physical movements such as yoga, tai chi, and qigong stimulate nervous, immune and endocrine systems, resulting in changes in psychological states.
+Bottom-up interventions centered on breathing and physical movements such as yoga, tai chi, and qigong stimulate the nervous, immune, and endocrine systems, resulting in changes in psychological states.

 A Take-Home Message

 The mind–body connection is undeniable, yet our understanding of how they interact is still limited.

 The dualistic view of modern science has provided many advances in the knowledge of each, though in an isolated way.

 Contemporary research urges the need to take a holistic approach to explore the mind and body as an integrated entity and continue to explore the potential of MBT for alleviating disease and enhancing wellbeing.